 Technical Guidance: To review projects by federal, state and local government agencies and private parties that has the potential to affect fisheries resources, and to provide technical advice or decisions to mitigate impacts on these resources.
 Provide landowners and other private parties with technical advice and information to sustain and enhance fisheries resources.
-Objective accomplished: (2) 310 and (4) 124 projects were reviewed along with one stormwater review with local agencies; attended one walleye unlimited meeting and helped with two school programs and fishing events related to the "Hooked on Fishing" program.
+Objective accomplished: (2) 310 and (13) 124 projects were reviewed along with one wastewater review with local agencies; attended two walleye unlimited meetings, one Chinook Road and Gun Club meeting, and helped with two school programs and fishing events related to the "Hooked on Fishing" program.